Counter-Currents

 I have already dispensed with the second condition.

-The way to derive such principles is to envision an ideal world order — not the best, but the best possible — and then ask what principles would make it real.
-Hazony’s preferred world of nation-states at peace with one another and free to live in accordance with their identities can exist only if nations affirm a universal right of self-determination.
+The way to derive such principles is to envision an ideal world order and then ask what principles would make it possible.
+A world of nation-states at peace with one another and free to live in accordance with their identities can exist only if nations affirm a universal right of self-determination.

 The happiest nations will be ethnically homogeneous.
-If nation-states have minority groups and aboriginal relict populations, the right to self-determination encourages the dominant groups to treat subordinate groups fairly and give them as much autonomy as possible.
+If such societies have minority groups and aboriginal relict populations, the right to self-determination encourages the dominant groups to treat them fairly and give them as much autonomy as possible.
 If different peoples find it impossible to continue living under the same state, the international community can come together to broker an amicable divorce.

-The best way to bring about such a world is simply to dispense with Realpolitik and live by those principles today—on the condition, of course, that other nations reciprocate.
-Those who don’t reciprocate simply want to practice the bad form of nationalism, defending national self-determination for their own people but denying it to others.
+The best way to bring about such an ideal order is simply to dispense with Realpolitik and live by those principles today—on the condition, of course, that other nations reciprocate.

 Related